 - Why Blog?

-As an ex-IT engineer who couldn’t stand working with IT engineers, I know what most teachers are going through when trying to get support with IT.
+As an ex-IT engineer who couldn’t stand working with IT engineers, I know what most teachers are going through when trying to get support with their use of IT.

 “iPads for schools” is great but…

 Many schools fail to setup good support networks or provide the sensible PD that’s required to use them effectively.
 This is the gap I hope to fill.
 This blog discusses simple sensible steps to using the iPad in your school and its obvious effect in delivering 21st Century, student-centred learning.